jergason/blog/posts/browser-code-sharing-is-terribad.md

 * The ability to concatenate and minify all code and dependencies in to one file for production.
-* Some kind of plugin architecture to support code that uses AMD, CommonJS, and nothing at all.
+* Some kind of plugin architecture to support code that uses AMD, CommonJS, and nothing at all, since we still haven't agreed on a module syntax.

-Ideally this tool would use `npm` somehow, since it already a standard package metadata format and thousands of modules that can run in the browser.
+Ideally this tool would use `npm` somehow, since it already has a standard package metadata format and thousands of modules that can run in the browser.
 It would suck to have to publish to two places if you were developing platform-agnostic code.

 ## Bright Shining Lights of Browser Code Sharing

 Browser code sharing sucks, but some people are trying to make it better.
-I have varying opinions on all of these tools, which I will write about later, but all of them are at least pushing the idea of easily reusable client-side code.
+I have varying opinions on these tools, but all of them are at least pushing the idea of easily reusable client-side code.

 * [Jam](https://github.com/caolan/jam) - npm-like thing for AMD code.
 * [Volo](https://github.com/volojs/volo) - build tool that includes commands to